Azem Maksutaj: Heavyweight division (2001–2010)

-2001 saw Maksutaj make the transition to the heavyweight division, kicking off his career at the weight by winning the WPKC World Super Heavyweight (+95 kg) Muay Thai Championship.
-Following this up with a defence of his WPKC Cruiserweight title against Hubert Lisovski in Winterthur, he then earned the biggest victory of his career at that point when he dismantled Canada's Clifton Brown inside one round in front of over 100,000 spectators at the 2001 King's Cup at Sanam Luang in Bangkok, Thailand on December 6.
+In 2001, Maksutaj moved to the heavyweight division, kicking off his career by winning the WPKC World Super Heavyweight (+95 kg) Muay Thai Championship.
+Following this up with a defense of his WPKC Cruiserweight title against Hubert Lisovski in Winterthur, he had perhaps the biggest triumph of his career at that point when he defeated Clifton Brown inside one round in front of over 100,000 spectators at the 2001 King's Cup at Sanam Luang in Bangkok, Thailand on 6 December.

-He would go on to compete in eight one-night tournaments in K-1's heavyweight division over the next five years and made his debut in the Grand Prix format at the K-1 World Grand Prix 2002 Preliminary Marseilles on January 25.
-Having scored two quick first-round KOs over Abdel Lamidi and Ferenc Gasztany in the run-up, Maksutaj lost a majority decision to Grégory Tony in the final.
-On April 13, 2002, Maksutaj had a re-match with Vitali Akhramenko at the K-1 World Grand Prix 2002 Preliminary Croatia in Zagreb.
-The pair had previously fought to a draw five years earlier and did so again as the judges could not pick a winner after five rounds.
-He was granted a chance at revenge against Gregory Tony the following month at the K-1 World Grand Prix 2002 in Paris, but the tall Frenchman came out on top once again by winning a five-round majority decision.
-The fight was close but Tony was able to floor Maksutaj with a right hand late in the final round to seal the deal.
+Maksutaj competed in eight one-night tournaments in K-1's heavyweight division over the next five years and debuted in the Grand Prix format at the K-1 World Grand Prix 2002 Preliminary Marseilles on 25 January.
+Having scored two first-round KOs over Abdel Lamidi and Ferenc Gasztany in the run-up, Maksutaj lost a majority decision to Grégory Tony in the final.
+On 13 April 2002, Maksutaj had a re-match with Vitali Akhramenko at the K-1 World Grand Prix 2002 Preliminary Croatia in Zagreb.
+The pair had fought to a draw five years earlier and did so again as the judges could not pick a winner after five rounds.
+He was granted a chance at revenge against Gregory Tony the following month at the K-1 World Grand Prix 2002 in Paris, but the Frenchman came out on top again by winning a five-round majority decision.